 NCSU, MfN, and Native Nuclear Partnership for Collaboration-Based Siting

-DOE Awards $26 Million to Support Collaboration-Based Siting for Spent Nuclear Fuel – You can read our blog post about the award announcement here.
+DOE Awards $26 Million to Support Collaboration-Based Siting for Used Nuclear Fuel – You can read our blog post about the award announcement here.

-Twelve project teams are each receiving about $2 million.
-They represent diverse organizations, a makeup the DOE hopes will enable a wide range of perspectives and approaches.
-One of these teams includes Mothers for Nuclear in partnership with North Carolina State University and Native Nuclear of San Luis Obispo.
+Twelve project teams represent diverse organizations, a makeup the DOE hopes will enable a wide range of perspectives and approaches.
+One of these teams includes Mothers for Nuclear in partnership with North Carolina State University and Native Nuclear.
 We specifically hope to help find the best ways to ensure that everyone who should be included in this conversation IS included.

 We are excited for this opportunity to facilitate further discussions with respect to the question: “What about the waste!?”
 This is almost always one of the first things community members ask us about nuclear energy.
-We are at Stage 1 in terms of planning for an interim facility to host used fuel.
+We are at Stage 1, capacity building.

-We also hope to talk about nuclear for climate, a just clean energy transition, and community involvement in all aspects of an energy source that can provide us all hope for the future of humanity on this planet.
+We also hope to talk about nuclear’s role in fighting against climate change and in achieving a just transition to clean energy.
+Ultimately, our goal is to involve local communities in all aspects of an energy source that can give us all hope for the future of humanity on this planet.

 Here are links to our posts about the workshops we’ve hosted thus far, on our “Past Activities” blog: